by Margaret Allen

 Progressives within the Christian missionary movement increasingly saw the need for Indigenous leadership and friendship between Indians and western Christians.
 Racism needed to be critiqued and rejected.
 Indeed Joseph Oldham, a key figure in these tendencies within international Christianity explored racial prejudice in his work.
 Christianity and the Race Problem published in 1924.
 Oldham had become a ‘close and intimate’ friend of S.K.Datta from their first meeting in Lahore in 1897.[ii]

-Check back tomorrow when this continues in the Long Reads section!
+This article continues in the Long Reads section.

 [i] M. Lake and H. Reynolds, Drawing the Global Colour Line: White Men’s Countries and the Question of Racial Equality.
 (Melbourne: Melbourne University Press, 2008), pp. 312-5.